The ITALIAN DISPATCH By Eric J Lyman

 How to Offend an Italian (without meaning to)

-A field guide to Italy’s unwritten rules -- and the timeless art of making do
+A guide to the rituals only locals know -- and the timeless art of making do

 I had a strategy for my first “splurge meal” in Italy.